Johnson202/Predicting-Diabetes-with-Multi-Layer-Perceptron/README.md

 WIP - Work In Progress

-Considering other models to compare (optimal model selection process pending)
+//Considering other models to compare (optimal model selection process pending)